-The PEP-N project at SLAC [1] consists of a Very Low-Energy small electron Ring (VLER) that will collide with the low-energy 3.1 GeV positron beam (LER) of PEP-II, producing center-of-mass energies between the 1.1 GeV and the J/ψ .
-The beams will collide head-on and will be separated in the detector magnetic field which is part of the Interaction Region [2].
-The IP β functions were chosen such as to optimize both luminosity and beam-beam tune shifts, while keeping the LER tune shifts small.
-This paper describes the lattice design of the VLER for the 'baseline' at 500 MeV.
+The PEP-N project at SLAC [1] consists of a Very Low Energy small electron Ring (VLER) that will collide with the low-energy 3.1 GeV positron beam (LER) of PEP-II, producing center-of-mass energies between 1.1 GeV and the J/ $\psi$ .
+The beams will collide head-on and will be separated in the detector magnetic field which is part of the Interaction Region (IR) [2].
+The IP $\beta$ functions were chosen such as to optimize both luminosity and beambeam tune shifts, while keeping the LER tune shifts small.
+This paper describes the lattice of the VLER for the 'baseline' design at 500 MeV.

-1. INTRODUCTION
+1 INTRODUCTION

-A proposal to build a new low energy electron storage ring that will collide with the existing 3.1 LER e^+ beam in the IR12 straight section of PEP-II was made in September 2000 [3].
+A proposal to build a new low-energy electron storage ring that will collide with the existing 3.1 LER e+ beam in the IR12 straight section of PEP-II was made in September 2000 [3].
 The energy range of the electron ring will be 100 to 800 MeV resulting in a center-of-mass energy ranging from 1.1 to 3.1 GeV.
-The expected luminosity at 500 MeV is about 10^{31} cm-2s-1.
+The expected luminosity at 500 MeV is about $10^{31}$ cm-2s-1.
 PEP-N is to be operated simultaneously with the PEP-II collider and is designed to not interfere with the peak luminosity operation of PEP-II for BaBar data collection.
-The physics case [4] is mainly focused on the measurement of R. the ratio between multi-hadron and muon pairs cross sections, in an energy range where data are lacking or have large errors.
-These measurements will also allow to reduce the error on the calculated muon magnetic momentum $g{\mu} - 2$.
-Due to the asymmetry of the beam energies, the detector will also profit of the particle boost to measure the Nucleon Form Factors in the time-like region, which are poorly measured and understood.
+The physics case [4] is mainly focused on the measurement of R, the ratio between multi-hadron and muon pair cross sections, in an energy range were data are lacking or have large errors.
+These measurements will also allow to reduce the error on the calculated muon magnetic momentum $g_u$ -2.
+The asymmetry of the beam energies will produce a favorable particle boost for measuring the poorly measured and understood nucleon form factors in the time-like region.

-2. MACHINE LAYOUT
+2 MACHINE LAYOUT